Business Loans and Grants Available

 This represents both very fast access to much-needed cash funds and also very favourable lending terms in the medium-term as businesses affected by the outbreak recover.

 The application is made via a network of well-known lenders – see more here – and most businesses will find the most success by approaching their existing bank.

 If you have any questions regarding this scheme or if you need assistance making applications, please contact our team immediately.

-This grant scheme, originally proposed at £3,000 per business, has been extended to £10,000 and is aimed at businesses that pay little or nothing in the way of business rates.
+This first grant scheme, originally proposed at £3,000 per business, and then extended to £10,000 and aimed at businesses that pay little or nothing in the way of business rates.